Ava's adeli dreams

 On 22nd Novemeber 2014 Ava said Mummy for the first time and she's making more and more speech sounds.

-We are also looking to fund some one to one music therapy for Ava.
+You are also funding Weekly one to one music therapy for Ava, with the wonderful Emily Grimes music therapy service.
 Music has always been a very magical gift and has been something that’s got through to Ava, even when she’s been desperately unwell, screaming in pain or traumatised by hospital procedures.
 The first time Ava ever responded to her name was in a music therapy session and she literally comes alive in sessions and communicates with her therapist in truly magical ways.

 Your continued support is so very much appreciated and we couldn’t do it without you!